PixioDoc LogoPixioDoc

 Every photo is automatically attached to the right patient and ordered chronologically.
 No manual filing, no albums to maintain, no naming conventions to enforce.

-PixioDoc Pro's interactive progress slider lets you swipe between any two visits to make subtle dermatology changes obvious — both to you and to the patient.
+PixioDoc Pro's side-by-side view and interactive progress slider let you swipe between any two visits to make subtle dermatology changes obvious — both to you and to the patient.

-Share specific patient records with colleagues at View Only, Editor, or Admin levels.
-Every access is audit-logged, and EU-hosted storage keeps your practice aligned with HIPAA and GDPR.
+Share specific patient records with colleagues at View Only, Editor, or Admin levels (Pro).
+Every access is audit-logged, and EU-hosted primary storage supports GDPR-aligned workflows.

 How to document dermatology progress with PixioDoc